12 Reasons Why ChatGPT Won't Replace Your Content Writers

 Speaking of data sets, you need a data set for an AI to produce content.
 AI can generate content, but all of the content it generates is essentially a remix of what it has in its data set.
 It can't synthesize new facts using logic and the information it knows because that's not how it thinks.
 There's no critical thinking or original thought in an AI system.

-Odd Answer Example on ChatGPT
+Odd Answer Example On Chatgpt

 That means, sooner or later, you still need humans to produce content that the AI could adapt.
 You can think of it as a very advanced form of article spinning.